bbawj/resume/resume.md

 ## Projects
 ::::: {#subheader}
 ::::: {#left}
-### AIoT Emulated Federated Learning
+### Emulation Framework for Federated Learning
 Final Year Project

 [Github](https://github.com/bbawj/zfl)
 :::::
 ::::: {#right}

-Built a **C** program to allow users to spin up federated machine learning clients running on QEMU on ZephyrOS, communicating with a central HTTP server.
+- Built a framework in **C** to allow users to bootstrap federated machine learning clients running on emulated hardware with QEMU and ZephyrOS
+- Aggregated metrics such as TCP  communicating with a central HTTP server.
 :::::
 :::::